Bomberfra23/Amazon-IT-Price-Tracker/README.md

 To install and use this script you need:

 - Python 3.x installed (recommended Python 3.12.4 or newer)
-- At least 30Mbps Download/Upload Internet Connection (recommended 100Mbps or higher), 1GB of RAM, Dual-Core CPU
+- At least 30Mbps Download/Upload Internet Connection (recommended 100Mbps or higher), 1GB of RAM (recommended 4GB or more), Dual-Core CPU

 ## 📥 Install